Helping Clients Navigate The Complicated Legal System

 A lead plaintiff will be selected to represent the interests of all the plaintiffs for the purposes of the trial.
 The representative plaintiff must have a similar claim to the rest of the class, such that a ruling on their case can rightly be applied to all of the plaintiffs in the class.

-For example, if thousands of people suffered harm after taking a defective drug, the lead plaintiff would have had to have taken the same drug and suffered the same injuries as a result.
+For example, if thousands of people suffered harm after taking a defective drug, the lead plaintiff would have had taken the same drug and suffered the same injuries as a result.

 Often, there are many people who might be affected by the court’s decision who have not been identified yet.
 They are entitled to be notified about the lawsuit, and it is up to the lead plaintiff’s attorneys to make a reasonable effort to reach out to any potential class members, typically through ads in print or digital media.